Making the Decision to Have Breast-Conserving Surgery

 Breast-conserving surgery may be right for you if you have any of these stages of cancer:

 Stage 0, meaning you don't have a tumor but you have ductal carcinoma in situ.

 Stage I, meaning you don't have cancer cells in your lymph nodes, or it is in only a few nodes,�and the tumor is less than 2 cm.

 Stage II, meaning the cancer has spread to the lymph nodes under your arm and/or the tumor is�2 to 5 cm across.

-Stage IIIA, meaning the tumor is less than�5 cm across and the cancer in your underarm lymph nodes is extensive or has spread to tissues near the breast.
+Stage IIIA, meaning the tumor is less than�5 cm across and the cancer in your underarm lymph nodes is extensive or has spread to other nodes or tissues near the breast.

 Size and location of your tumor

 Keep in mind that even if you are able to have breast-conserving surgery, you can still choose to have a mastectomy.
 Also know that if the cancer has spread to lymph nodes, you will have to have them removed.�

 Breast-conserving surgery with radiation therapy�has been shown to be as effective as a mastectomy for Stage I and Stage II breast cancer.
 Discuss your options with your doctor.